-Oslo Class: Although they are the largest and most capable ships in the Norwegian Navy, they are small Frigates by most standards (1,700 tons).
-Built in the 1960’s they have recently been modernized (late 80‘s) and are capable of a wide range of general duties.
+Oslo Class: Although the largest and most capable ships in the Norwegian Navy, they are small Frigates by most standards (1,700 tons).
+Built in the 1960’s they’ve recently been modernized (late 80‘s) and are capable of a wide range of general duties.
 These ships do not have a helicopter but rely on shore based maritime aircraft to support them.
 They carry 6x Penguin Anti-Ship Missiles (ASM) and an 8 cell Sea Sparrow launcher, a short-range Surface to Air missiles (SAM) with 24 missiles in total.
 For Anti-submarine warfare (ASW) they have torpedoes and both hull and variable depth active sonar.

 |F 301||Bergen||Tromso||Active||High readiness|

 Sleipner Class: Dating from the same era as the Oslo class but largely obsolete with the exception of an improved sonar installed in the late 80‘s.
 The two Sleipner class Corvettes are used as training ships and were due for retirement in 1993, but due to the increased threat in the Northern Fury world, they were retained in service.